-- Check for the correct function of the throttle control. - Cycle the throttle from idle to full power several times, feeling for roughness or excessive resistance - Inspect the carburettor while cycling the throttle linkage to check the carburettor throttle. linkage arm rotates smoothly about the throttle cable link without jamming. - o Check the full range from the idle stop to full power stop is accessed by the throttle. - Check for the correct function of the choke control. - Cycle the choke control several times, feeling for excessive resistance. - Check the fully open and fully closed choke positions are accessed by the choke control.
+- Check for the correct function of the throttle control. - Cycle the throttle from idle to full power several times, feeling for roughness or excessive resistance. - Inspect the carburettor while cycling the throttle linkage to check the carburettor throttle. linkage arm rotates smoothly about the throttle cable link without jamming. - Check the full range from the idle stop to full power stop is accessed by the throttle. - Check for the correct function of the choke control.